SandersonCollectors/sandersoncollectors.github.io/projects.md

 ## SCG Merch Store

 All these resources aren't cheap!
 Help support us by purchasing branded swag.
 All proceeds are rolled back in to the organization to fund future projects.

+---

+# Retired Projects

+## Dragonsteel Nexus Ticket Escrow Service

+Dragonsteel Nexus 2024 turned out to be an _extremely_ popular event that sold out in under an hour, even while the ticketing site was under heavy load.
+Within the days following ticket sales, the Guild leadership immediately noticed scammers and scalpers popping up online trying to make a quick buck by either selling tickets at massively inflated prices or "selling" tickets they did not actually have.

+Community leaders quickly agreed that reselling tickets would only be allowed if they were listed for face value, but the Sanderson Collectors Guild went a step further and set up the [Dragonsteel Nexus Ticket Escrow Service](https://www.reddit.com/r/brandonsanderson/comments/1ctpzmz/dragonsteel_nexus_ticket_escrow_service/).
+Anyone hoping to purchase a ticket from a seller could contact the escrow service, who would serve as a neutral intermediary for facilitating the sale.
+It was [wildly successful](https://www.reddit.com/r/brandonsanderson/comments/1ctpzmz/dragonsteel_nexus_ticket_escrow_service/)!
+By the time Dragonsteel Nexus 2024 started, the escrow service had helped people safely transact over $40,000 worth of tickets across 250+ transfers.
+Over 3% of all convention attendees ended up using the service in some form.